Cliftonville go level at top with win over Larne

 Moore, a livewire for Cliftonville all afternoon, cut inside from the right and beat Rohan Ferguson via Cian Bolger's deflection after 59 minutes before Rory Hale kept his composure to slot home the winner on 75, his shot taking a touch off Fuad Sule on its way into the net.

 Larne, who thumped the Reds 4-0 at Inver Park in October, leave Solitude frustrated after missing a string of gilt-edged chances.
-In the first half, Larne top scorer Paul O'Neill was denied by a brilliant Nathan Gartside save while Bonis - who scored a six-minute hat-trick in the Inver game, had a goal ruled out for offside.
+In the first half, Aaron Donnelly headed wide, Larne top scorer Paul O'Neill was denied by a brilliant Nathan Gartside save while Bonis - who scored a six-minute hat-trick in the Inver game - had a goal ruled out for offside.

 Tomas Cosgrove also shot wide at the far post seconds before Bonis' opener and O'Neill - another ex-Cliftonville man - fired over at full-stretch after being played through by Ben Doherty.